FedericoPonzi/Horust/CONTRIBUTING.md

 # Contributing to Horust
 Thanks for considering contributing to Horust!

 [Github Issue](https://github.com/FedericoPonzi/horust/issues) are a good place for getting started.
 You can also search the code for `TODO`s.

-If you're planning to add new features, it's super awesome but please open a new [issue](https://github.com/FedericoPonzi/Horust/issues/new) describing your proposal before you start working on it.
+We should use [issues](https://github.com/FedericoPonzi/Horust/issues/new) to track things to do.
+Thus every PR should fix one or more issues.
+So even if you want to fix a TODO, please create an issue first.
+In this way it's easier to keep track of who's working on what.

 ## Development environment
-In order to start hacking on Horust, you will need to install [Rust](https://www.rust-lang.org/tools/install) (1.42).
+In order to start hacking on Horust, you will need to install [Rust](https://www.rust-lang.org/tools/install) (1.42.0).
 By using rustup, you will also automatically install cargo and other needed tools.

 You can run horust with debug logs by using: